 We also respect and recognise the significant contributions of other groups that are well represented in our local area, such as gay, lesbian, bisexual and transgender communities.

-Housing for a diverse population is part of our Sustainable Sydney 2030 plan and we are finding innovative ways of creating affordable housing so everyone can enjoy the benefits of inner-city life.
-At present, more than half of all City residents rent their home from the private sector, the remaining third own or are paying off their home and just over 10 per cent are public and community housing tenants.
+Housing for a diverse population is part of our Sustainable Sydney 2030 plan and we are finding innovative ways of creating affordable housing.
+At present, more than half of all City residents rent their home in the private sector, the remaining third own or are paying off their home, and just over 10% are public and community housing tenants.

 02 9265 firstname.lastname@example.org